jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Several organizations face latency when using cloud services.
 Distance from servers is usually the primary culprit.
 The best strategy is to reduce the latency between services belonging to the same application.
-This work is inspired by [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989).
+This work is inspired by [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989) (SFC).
 Also, bandwidth plays an important role since overloaded nodes would degrade performance.

 We propose a **Network-Aware framework** for Kubernetes focused on delivering low latency to end-users